The Big Picture…

 However, I’m sure you can think of examples where you were the first to find and use an innovation.
 Often you’re connected to the initial innovator, or you are actively searching for a solution to a problem you have.
 Being in the innovator group, we are said to have had an external influence (to the network) acting on you.
 Which could be advertising, you searching, or connections with other social systems.

 It turns out, though, that viewing our target market as just two groups is not sufficient to fully understand the challenges of diffusion.
-Instead, we should expand and look at Rogers’ adopter types.
+Instead, Rogers’ introduced five adopter types.

 Rogers’ Five Adopter Types

 Rogers’ book Diffusion of Innovations is the classic reference on diffusion theory.
 It has several useful and valuable insights.
-One is the identification of five adopter types: innovators, early adopters, early majority, late majority and laggards.
-And so we can update our network view to that shown in Figure 5.
+And the one we pick up on here is his identification of five adopter types: innovators, early adopters, early majority, late majority and laggards.
+This allows us to update our view of the social system/network as shown in Figure 5.

 And, whilst we call these adopter types, it also affects diffusion.
 Remember that as time progresses, diffusion is more reliant upon internal influence and social proof.
 Let’s explore these adopter types, starting with the innovators.